vartikadhochak/leetcode-solutions/README.md

 -109 <= nums[i] <= 109

 EXPLANATION:
-Use a HashSet to store elements as we iterate through the array.
+🔹 Use a HashSet to store elements as we iterate through the array.
-•If an element is already in the set, return true (duplicate found).
+🔹 If an element is already in the set, return true (duplicate found).
-•If we finish the loop without finding a duplicate, return false.
+🔹 If we finish the loop without finding a duplicate, return false.

 ---------------------------------------------------------Day-19-----------------------------------------------------------